JuliaActors/Actors.jl/docs/src/index.md

 # Actors Documentation

-`Actors` implements the classical Actor model using Julia's concurrency primitives.
+`Actors` implements the Actor model of computation:

-> An actor is a computational entity that, in response to a message it receives, can concurrently:
+> An actor ... in response to a message it receives, can concurrently:
 >
 > - *send* a finite number of messages to other actors;
 > - *create* a finite number of new actors;